GPUOpen-Tools/gpu_performance_api/README.md

 * "Internal" version provides access to some raw hardware counters.
 See ["Public" vs "Internal" Versions](#PublicInternal) for more information.

 ## What's New
-* Version 2.23 (6/27/17)
+* Version 3.0 preview (8/24/17)
-  * Add support for additional GPUs, including Vega series GPUs
-  * Allow unit tests to be built and run on Linux
+  * See GPUPerfAPI 3.pdf delivered with the Release

 ## System Requirements
 * An AMD Radeon GCN-based GPU or APU